History, tourist information, and nearby accommodation

 In 1422 John Cartington was granted a license to crenellate.
 It was probably this same John Cartington who extended the buildings to include a great hall and courtyard.

 The castle was held by royalist troops in the Civil War, and as a result, it was besieged by Parliament in 1648.
 The castle defenders held out only briefly, and the castle was then slighted by Parliament to make it unusable for defence.
 The tower house was last occupied in the middle of the 19th century.

 The castle was restored by Lord Armstrong in 1867.
-During restoration a small 15th-century wooden cross was discovered, along with coins from the reigns of Charles II and George I. Several small carvings were also found in the area of the castle chapel.
+During the restoration, a small 15th-century wooden cross was discovered, along with coins from the reigns of Charles II and George I. Several small carvings were also found in the area of the castle chapel.